cms-sw/cms-sw.github.io/infrastructure-monitoring.md

 "Metrics" and then searching for `cmssdt_`.
 Current list of metrics include, `cmssdt_mesos`, `cmssdt_marathon` which check the return code for the associated web pages.
+[^2] In order to try out a puppet configuration interactively, you can go to the machine in question and invoke `puppet agent -t -v`.